RickStrahl/BlogPosts/2023-04/Launching FoxPro in a Project Folder/LaunchingFoxproInAProjectFolder.md

 You can place a shortcut like this on the desktop or on the Windows Taskbar for quick access on busy projects, and also add it into your project folder.

 For example, when Web Connection creates a new project it automatically creates a desktop and project folder shortcut for you.
-I typically take that shortcut and also drag it into the project folder:
+Alternately if you don't auto-generate a shortcut, just copy the desktop shortcut into the project folder.

 ![](ProjectShortcuts.png)

+### Creating a Desktop ShortCut with FoxPro Code
 As an aside you can create a desktop shortcut programmatically using the `Wscript.Shell` COM interface:

 ```foxpro